AmirAliAzimloo/react-native-monorepo/README.md

-# react-native-mono-repo
- React Native Mono repo sample project
+This project is about how to use mono repo architecture in the last version of React Native (0.73.6).